-It is critical to Company business that the sharing of information during business meetings of teams and between individuals flows freely and is not encumbered by concerns of privacy, intimidation, or retaliation.
+It is critical to Company business that the sharing of information during in-person and virtual business meetings flows freely and is not encumbered by concerns of privacy, intimidation, or retaliation.

 No audio or visual recordings of any Company business meetings or personal conversations are permitted without approval of management after consulting with Legal Affairs, as appropriate.

 Individuals must be notified that they are being recorded, and in the case where individuals are not Company employees, a signed release must be obtained.